Signed in as:

 Thank you, the City of Vancouver and Mayor Kennedy Stewart for demonstrating your support for women in cybersecurity and to Lorraine Sebastian who prepared our proclamation.

 Special thanks to Hon.
 Hedy Fry (M.P.
-Liberal Party - Vancouver Centre) and Melissa De Genov (City of Vancouver Councellor) for attending, speaking and presentation of proclamation at Canada's first Women in Cybersecurity conference.
+Liberal Party - Vancouver Centre) and Melissa De Genov (City of Vancouver Councillor) for attending, speaking and presentation of proclamation at Canada's first Women in Cybersecurity conference.

 A huge shout out to our partners, CASIS and BCIT for sponsoring our event and venue.